Tennessee Supreme Court Rule 7, Sections 10.04 and 10.07 – Supervised Practice and Practice Pending Admission

 The Application to Register for Practice under Supervision can be found in the forms at the bottom of this page.
 Submit the completed form and the $40 fee by check via U.S. mail to: Tennessee Board of Law Examiners, 511 Union Street, Suite 525, Nashville, TN, 37219.
 (See Note 3 below).

-FOR APPLICANTS LICENSED IN ANOTHER JURISDICTION: TENN.
+REQUIREMENTS AND REGISTRATION PROCESS FOR APPLICANTS LICENSED IN ANOTHER JURISDICTION: TENN.
 SUP.
 CT.
 R. 7 SEC.
 10.07 – PRACTICE PENDING ADMISSION

 Attorneys who hold a license to practice law that is active and in good standing in another jurisdiction in the United States, District of Columbia or a U.S. Territory, and who: